 For the building scale, we investigated multiple mixed wastewater and graywater treatment technologies including the AeMBR, AeMBR with thermal recovery, AnMBR, and RVFW.
-As discussed in Section 1.4, two “reuse” scenarios were run for the amount of non-potable water demanded by the building.
-For the AnMBR, results were generated for both continuous biogas sparging (baseline) and intermittent biogas sparging.
-For the AeMBR with thermal recovery, we calculated results for a scenario in which the mixed wastewater or graywater for reuse provides energy for a natural gas-based as well as an electric-based building hot water heater.
+As discussed in Section 1.4, two “reuse” scenarios are included, varying the building’s non-potable water demand.
+AnMBR results in Section 4.2 represent continuous biogas sparging (baseline).
+Results for the AnMBR with intermittent biogas sparging are included in the Section 4.1 summary findings.
+For the AeMBR with thermal recovery, results in this section represent use of a natural gas building hot water heater.

-Summary LCA and LCCA results are provided in Table 4-2 for mixed wastewater building scale treatment for NPR.
-The associated LRVs achieved for each system are also displayed.
-The color coding in these summary tables is based on the following key (Table 4-1).
-The percentiles in the key are based on the range of results for the assessed treatment systems within a specific results category, and do not represent the actual variance of the data.
-Because of this the Coefficient of Variation (CV) across technologies is also provided in the summary tables.